Riemschneider thiocarbamate synthesis

 The Riemschneider thiocarbamate synthesis converts alkyl or aryl thiocyanates to thiocarbamates under acidic conditions, followed by hydrolysis with ice water.
 The reaction was discovered by the German chemist Randolph Riemschneider in 1951 as a more efficient method to produce thiocarbamates.
 Some references spell the name Riemenschneider.

 The Riemschneider reaction can also be used to create the corresponding N-substituted thiocarbamate from an alcohol or alkene.

 Mechanism

 The mechanism for the conversion of an alcohol to the N-substituted thiocarbamate is shown below.
 The reaction proceeds under acidic conditions.
 The alcohol accepts a hydrogen ion from sulfuric acid to form a water, which then leaves, creating a carbocation.
 The mesomeric form of the cyanogroup reacts with the carbocation.
-The carbocation is attacked by a water, which then loses an hydrogen to form the product.
+The carbocation is attacked by a water, which then loses a hydrogen to form the product.
 The product then undergoes hydrolysis to form the N-substituted thiocarbamate.

 The reaction requires the formation of a carbocation and does not work for primary alcohols.
 Only secondary and tertiary alcohols undergo the Riemschneider reaction.